pepaczz/projects_portfolio/README.md

 **Summary**

 This project is related to the [Kaggle competition](https://www.kaggle.com/c/plant-seedlings-classification).
-There two mian goals pursued.
- - First, to show how dimensionality reduction techniques, such as PCA and t-SNA, work on image data.
- - Second, to classify the data using convolutional neural network (CNN)
+There are two mian goals pursued.
+First, to show how dimensionality reduction techniques, such as PCA and t-SNA, work on image data.
+Second, to classify the data using convolutional neural network (CNN)

 **Links**